strayMat/causal-ml-course/slides/event_studies.typ

   @abadie2010synthetic introduced the placebo test to assess the variability of the synthetic control.

-  There is also a modern approach on inference for SCM based on Conformal prediction @chernozhukov2021exact (see end of the slides for intuition).
+  There is also a modern approach on inference for SCM based on Conformal prediction @chernozhukov2021exact (cf. supplementary material slides for intuition).
 ]

 #slide[
-  = Synthetic controls: inference with Placebo tests
-  === Idea of placebo tests, also called Fisher's Exact tests
+  = Synthetic controls: inference with Placebo tests == Idea of placebo tests, also called Fisher's Exact tests

   - Permute the treated and control exhaustively.